dsccommunity/ComputerManagementDsc/README.md

 xPowerPlan resource has following properties:

  * IsSingleInstance: Specifies the resource is a single instance, the value must be 'Yes'.
- * Name: The name of the plan to activate.
+ * Name: The name of the power plan to activate.

 ## Versions